New Hampshire Income Tax 2026

 About New Hampshire income tax

-New Hampshire is one of a handful of states with no personal income tax.
-Wages, salaries, and most other income aren't taxed at the state level, so your take-home pay is reduced only by federal income tax and FICA (Social Security and Medicare).
+New Hampshire is one of the 9 states with no personal income tax.
+Wages, salaries, and most other earned income aren't taxed at the state level, so your paycheck is reduced only by federal income tax and FICA.

 New Hampshire figures use the 2026 tax year (PayrollTax API).
 Estimates for planning only, not tax advice.
 See https://trycleartally.com/disclaimer.